Frequently Asked Questions

 How long is the school year?

-Our school year is 32 weeks beginning in August and ending in May.
+Our school year is 30-32 weeks, depending on the class, beginning in August and ending in May.

 See our ACADEMIC CALENDAR

 For the majority of our classes, you will be required to purchase your student’s textbooks and materials.
 Some courses may have a fee for curriculum provided.
 A complete list of required books and materials for each course is provided within the course description.

 Most classes cost $465 each.
 Some courses may have an additional fee for curriculum provided.
 These fees are listed in the course description.
 There is a $50 registration fee per student per year.
 As we must plan our classes and pay our instructors based on the interest exhibited by the registration process beginning in April, it is not possible for us to refund any payments.
 Therefore all payments are non-refundable and non-transferable.

 A $50 registration fee per student and ⅓ of the total class fees is due upon placement in a class to hold your child’s seat.
 A second payment of ⅓ of the tuition is due by June 1 and the final ⅓ of the tuition is due by August 1.
 Payments can be made online by bank draft or credit card.
 All payments are made online and are non-refundable and non-transferable.
 We do not process payments by phone, email or postal mail.